 Comment: Wages in Anchor Workwear's production locations are relatively high.
-In Bulgaria, half of the production workers earn above a local living wage estimate and in Vietnam workers earn above the Global Living Wage Coalition estimate.
+2018 audits showed that in Bulgaria, half of the production workers earn above a local living wage estimate and in Vietnam workers earn above the Global Living Wage Coalition estimate for rural Vietnam.
 Anchor Workwear has calculated what price increase is needed to reach the next living wage estimate, Asian Floor wage, for its production location in Vietnam.
 Anchor Workwear concluded that the gap to the Asian Floor wage estimate is too big to be covered.

-Anchor Workwear has not determined how they could increase the wages of all workers at the production location in Bulgaria towards the living wage estimate.
-Any increase of wages is determined by input from the suppliers including inflation.
-This is not to work towards a specific target wage, but in dialogue with the suppliers wage increases are set.
+Anchor Workwear has not determined how they could increase the wages of all workers at the production location in Bulgaria towards the living wage estimate and has not set a target wage.
+At the moment, factory management suggests wage increases, which are determined by input from workers and also incorporate inflation.
 The increase is financed fully by Anchor Workwear.